akashrandhawa00/product-landing-page/README.md

 # product-landing-page
-A product landing page that I made as a project while I was learning HTML/CSS from FreeCodeCamp
+A product landing page that I made as a project while I was learning HTML/CSS